pinterest/querybook/docs_website/docs/integrations/add_table_upload.md

 When ingesting data to SQL DB, 3 different types are supported:

 -   Generic SQLAlchemy exporter.
-This uses Pandas' to_sql feature to convert the data to na `insert` statement.
+This uses Pandas' to_sql feature to convert the data to an `insert` statement.
 This exporter only works with query engines that are based on SQLAlchemy.
 -   S3 CSV exporter.
 This would upload the Pandas DataFrame as CSV to S3, and create an external table on top of it.
 Dependencies such as boto3 must be installed.
 -   S3 Parquet exporter.
 This would upload a Parquet file instead of a CSV file.
 In addition to dependencies such as boto3, `pyarrow` must also be installed.